lxsmnsyc/scoped-model/packages/swr-graph-state/README.md

 - `revalidateOnFocus`: `boolean`.
 Revalidates the cache when the page is focused.
 Defaults to `false`.
 - `revalidateOnVisibility`: `boolean`.
 Revalidates the cache when the page is visible.Defaults to `false`.
 - `revalidateOnNetwork`: `boolean`.
 Revalidates the cache when the network connectivity goes back online.
 Defaults to `false`.
+- `refreshInterval`: `number`.
+Revalidates data on intervals.
+Defaults to `undefined`.
+- `refreshWhenHidden`: `boolean`.
+If `refreshInterval` is defined, overrides `refreshInterval` behavior and data revalidates on intervals when the page is hidden.
+- `refreshWhenBlur`: `boolean`.
+If `refreshInterval` is defined, overrides `refreshInterval` behavior and data revalidates on intervals when the page is blurred/focused out.
+- `refreshWhenOffline`: `boolean`.
+If `refreshInterval` is defined, overrides `refreshInterval` behavior and data revalidates on intervals when the page is offline.
 - `ssr`: Allow fetching on server-side.
 Defaults to `false`.
 - `initialData`: Optional.
 Hydrates the cache on node creation, resulting on `success` state on initial render.
 If not provided, SWR graph nodes begins with `pending` state.
 - `useOwnCache`: Optional.
 If `true`, node opts out of the global cache to use its own cache reference.